 Institutional Investors Group on Climate Change (IIGCC): A forum for collaboration between pension funds and other institutional Investors on issues related to climate change.
 The IIGCC seeks to promote better understanding of the implications of climate change among members and other institutional Investors; encourage companies and markets in which IIGCC members invest to address any material risks and opportunities to their businesses associated with climate change; and advocates for a shift to a lower carbon economy.

-Intergovernmental Panel on Climate Change (IPCC): Established by the World Meteorological Organization and the United Nations Environment Programme to asses available scientific, technical, and socioeconomic information relevant to understanding climate change, its potential impacts, and options for adaptation and mitigation.
+Intergovernmental Panel on Climate Change (IPCC): Established by the World Meteorological Organization and the United Nations Environment Programme to assess available scientific, technical, and socioeconomic information relevant to understanding climate change, its potential impacts, and options for adaptation and mitigation.
 As of early 2008, the group has produced four assessment reports on climate change.
 The reports provide a comprehensive assessment of the current state of knowledge on climate change.

 Investor Network on Climate Risk (INCR): A network of institutional Investors and financial institutions dedicated to promoting better understanding of the financial risks and investment opportunities posed by climate change.
 The INCR was launched at the first Institutional Investor Summit on Climate Risk at the United Nations in November 2003 and now includes more than 50 institutional investors that collectively manage over US$4 trillion in assets.